thanhtran3k/cattoio/README.md

 1. Download my project to your computer.
 2. Install the packages by typing "npm install" on git bash.
 3. Run the the project: "npm start".
+4. The project will run on PORT 3000.
+5. Go to your browser and go to "http://localhost:3000".
+6. Good luck, have fun.

+# Make it yours:
+-